hasanshahriar32/ECE310/README.md

 | Experiment No: 8  | Interpolation using Newton’s Forward Difference Method |
 | Experiment No: 9  | Interpolation using Newton’s Backward Difference Method |

-This table provides a clear overview of the experiments and their respective objectives.
-Let me know if you need further assistance!

 ## Experiment No: 1